kannans89/RustRepo/08_Strings/08_Strings.md

 company is Tutorialspoint

 ```
- ## How to access chars from string
+ ## Accessing chars from string

- You can access string charactes from a string object using string slice.From string object `Tutorials' we need to slice out `Tutor`.
+ You can access string charactes from a string object using string slice function.From string object `Tutorials` we need to slice out `Tutor`.
- Syntax of the string slice will take start index and end index .For example in given string 'Tutorials' we are slices from 0 index to index 5 ,without including 5th index.
+ Syntax of the string slice function is-
+ //add syntax here

+ The example fetches charcters from index 0 through 4 (5 characters) from the string 'Tutorials'.

  ```rust
   fn main(){